This gentle practice helps me regulate pain, stress & overwhelm

 One of the practices I return to again and again, whether I’m managing pain or shifting stuck patterns, is something called Emotional Freedom Technique (EFT), also known as tapping.

 When we’re able to return to regulation, we make better decisions, think more clearly, see situations with more nuance, and open our minds to new possibilities.
-It’s not inconceivable that a balanced nervous system and cortisol levels allow us to embrace our authentic selves and may start to attract more good stuff into our lives.
+It’s not inconceivable that a balanced nervous system and cortisol levels allow us to embrace our authentic selves and therefore may attract more good stuff into our lives.

 What is EFT?

-EFTis rooted in the principles of Traditional Chinese Medicine (TCM) and works with the concept of meridian points on the body.
+EFT is rooted in the principles of Traditional Chinese Medicine (TCM) and works with the concept of meridian points on the body.
 The basic premise is that disruptions in the body’s energy system contribute to negative emotions and physical discomfort.

 Tapping with your fingertips on specific meridian points while verbalizing phrases that acknowledge the issue is believed to help restore the body’s energetic balance.